 Ray Bradbury’s Pillar of Fire

 Ray Bradbury’s Pillar Of Fire is a 50-minute one act; a (very) theatrical reading of an early Bradbury classic which opened in Los Angeles to sold-out houses in a production directed by Ezra Buzzington.
 It won an Ernest Kearney Platinum Medal and was named Best Solo Show Of Hollywood Fringe 2015 by Bitter Lemons.
+In 2017 the show won a United Solo Theatre Festival Award for its Off-Broadway debut in New York City.

 Read some audience reviews here.
 Some Los Angeles critic reviews are here, here, and here.
 Audible‘s exclusive audio production of the show is here.